GBS-SynBioLab/Cell_simulator/README.md

 Introduction
 --
-Mathematical modeling module includes a software tool for the host aware design of synthetic gene circuits.
+Mathematical modeling module includes a software tool for host aware design of synthetic gene circuits.
 Host context is implemented based on the coarse-grained mechanistic whole cell model from Weisse, 2015.

 Documentation